hyurl/asrpc/README.md

 ### `createInstance`

-This is the only useful function in JavaScript that exposed by this package, other objects and interfaces are for TypeScript programming.
+This is the only useful function in JavaScript that exposed from this package, other objects and interfaces are for TypeScript programming.

 **signatures:**